InPermutation/HP4951b/README.md

 * National Semiconductor NSC810AN-4I RAM-IO-TIMER (incl.
 1K RAM)
 * 4 EPROMs: `04951-10024 12 11 85`, `04951-10022 12 10 85`, `04951-10021 12 09 85`, `04951-10023 12 10 85`
 * 7 x HM6264LP-15 8KB static RAM

+The 16-pin keyboard connector is cable-tied to this board.

 There is a NiCd battery in a plastic case.
 There is corrosion on the leads near this battery, so I need to remove it!